Jaeiya/parkour/src/disk_updater/readme.md

 Furthermore, if a previously detected `copydisk` computer is no longer available on the network, an update request will yield an error message letting the player know that it failed to connect to that computer.

+## `diskupdaterinstaller`

+Installs the Disk Updater scripts to the computer and checks to make sure that all necessary peripherals are attached before completing the install.